Skip to Content

 Warm drinks, hearty food, and elegant outfits.
 Honestly, who doesn’t love the winter feeling?

-Thinking of that, we put together a list of the 30 best winter destinations in Europe to inspire your trip in the next season.
+Thinking of that, I put together a list of the 43 best winter destinations in Europe to inspire your trip in the next season.

-How you experience winter in Europe can be very different depending on the place you’re going – Norway offers a real snowy winter; on the other hand, Tenerife has one of the best winter suns you can find.
+How you will experience winter in Europe can be very different depending on the place you’re going – Norway offers a really snowy winter; on the other hand, Tenerife has one of the best winter suns you can find.
 Curious now?

 Read on and let yourself get inspired!